Single-frame super-resolution via Sparse Point Optimization: Results

 SPOT in real space is performed by assuming each pixel as a single-point emitter.
 We estimate the brightness of these emitters to derive an intensity distribution that most closely approximates the ideal object image, while implicitly imposing the non-negativity constraint on the solution.
 The optimization is carried out using an estimated PSF through a least-squares operation.
 The transition from high-definition to standard-definition images is handled by a downsampling operation, as described in Equation:

 where $p$ denotes the upsampled PSF, which is convolved with the guessed high-definition image $x$.
 The result is then downsampled by operator $D$ to match the matrix size of the acquired standard-definition image $f$.
-The notation $\left\|\|_2\right.$ represents the euclidean (second-order) norm.
+The notation $\left\|\cdot\|_2\right.$ represents the euclidean (second-order) norm.

 Our method seeks a solution that minimizes the sum of squared errors, transforming the problem into a least-squares optimization.
+Instead of applying post hoc pixel expansion to the observed image $f$, sub-pixel information is incorporated directly into the optimization by parameterizing the unknown image on a higher-resolution grid (Supplementary Note 6.4).

 Although upsampling to a high-definition image increases the solution dimensionality and improves the modeling accuracy, it also introduces an underdetermined system, where the number of unknowns far exceeds the number of equations.
 This leads to an ill-conditioned Hessian matrix for the quadratic term\cite{haben2014conditioning}.
 To alleviate this ill-posed problem, we introduce a second-order regularization term\cite{diffellah2021image}, which serves two main purposes.
 First, it penalizes isolated high-intensity pixels, encouraging spatial uniformity in the reconstructed image.
 Second, it reduces the condition number of the Hessian matrix, thereby improving numerical stability and ensuring the uniqueness of the solution.
 While stronger regularization may lower the achievable resolution (Supplementary Note 5.2), it remains essential under realistic imaging conditions, where noise, low contrast, or illumination variation are inevitable.
 In ideal noise-free cases, this term should be omitted.
 However, in practice, an appropriately selected regularization weight is required for stable and reliable reconstruction.

 In addition, we enforce a non-negativity constraint, which stabilizes the optimization and improves reconstruction fidelity (Supplementary Note 1.4).
 This constraint helps suppress oscillatory artifacts with fluctuating positive and negative values, that commonly arise during upsampling.
 Moreover, non-negativity increases the sparsity of the solution, which is often considered beneficial for super-resolution reconstruction\cite{zhao2022sparse,xing2020L1}.
 By restricting the spatial spread of edge-related artifacts, this constraint also facilitates block-wise image processing (Supplementary Note 1.5).